Emil-Arzumanov/camp-js-2023-react/README.md

-# saritasa-frontend-boilerplate-camp
+# 2023 Internship

-Monorepo with Angular, React, Vanilla TS boilerplates for JS camp.
-Created with [Nx](https://nx.dev/).
-Update project name and description, when you start working on your own project.
+Monorepo with React team project from 2023 summer internship.
+Created with Nx.

 ## Installation